1. General

 -

-in 2006.
-Despite medical treatment in Germany the cure was carried
+streptococci in 2006.
+Despite medical treatment in Germany the

 4. Accommodation